perladvent/perldotcom/content/article/_pub_1998_06_macperl.md

       "resources",
       "rich-morin"
    ],
+   "title" : "MacPerl Gains Ground",
+   "image" : null,
+   "categories" : "mac",
-   "slug" : "/pub/1998/06/macperl.html",
+   "date" : "1998-06-03T00:00:00-08:00",
    "draft" : null,
+   "authors" : [
+      "perldotcom"
+   ],
    "description" : " New MacPerl CD-ROM Available Rich Morin (rdm@cfcl.com) of Prime Time Freeware has produced the MacPerl CD-ROM, a distribution of the Perl for the Macintosh along with other Mac tools and documentation.
-I asked him about the MacPerl community and..."
+I asked him about the MacPerl community and...", "slug" : "/pub/1998/06/macperl.html"
 }